JuliaNLSolvers/Optim.jl/docs/src/algo/manifolds.md

 Implementing new manifolds is as simple as adding methods `project_tangent!(M::YourManifold,x)` and `retract!(M::YourManifold,g,x)`.
 If you implement another manifold or optimization method, please contribute a PR!

 ## References
-The Geometry of Algorithms with Orthogonality Constraints Alan Edelman, Tomás A. Arias, Steven T. Smith
+The Geometry of Algorithms with Orthogonality Constraints, Alan Edelman, Tomás A. Arias, Steven T. Smith, SIAM.
-SIAM.
 J. Matrix Anal. & Appl., 20(2), 303–353

-Optimization Algorithms on Matrix Manifolds
-P.-A. Absil, R. Mahony, R. Sepulchre
-Princeton University Press, 2008
+Optimization Algorithms on Matrix Manifolds, P.-A. Absil, R. Mahony, R. Sepulchre, Princeton University Press, 2008